cdktf/cdktf-multi-stack-tfe/README.md

   }
 }

-class VpcStack extends Stack {
+class VpcStack extends WorkspaceStack {
   public vpcId: string

   // This stack will depend on the base stack and it